 Also, it is advisable to invest in a diverse range of assets.
 Fixed deposits, bonds, and gold to name a few.
 Smartly choosing between these can go a long way in achieving your post-retirement plans.
-It is quite common to be under the impression that PPF or EPF are going to be enough for a smooth ride post retirement.
+It is quite common to be under the impression that PPF or EPF is going to be enough for a smooth ride post-retirement.
 This, however, is far from the truth.

 Some of the critical elements that you must consider while choosing the right pension plan are as follows: